vihar-s1/api-data-processor/README.md

 - `producer` is a REST service that fetches data from various social media APIs and sends it to a Kafka topic.
 - The data is fetched using the `service.api` package and the data is sent to Kafka using the `KafkaProducerService` class.
 - The `KafkaProducerConfig` class defines the Kafka Producer configurations and the `KafkaProducerService` class uses the `KafkaTemplate` to send the data to the Kafka topic.
-- `ApiServiceInterface` defines the template code required for fetching data from the API.
+- `ApiService` abstract class defines the template code required for fetching data from the API.
 The implementation classes are called periodically to fetch data from the API.
   - `NOTE` the implementation classes are in `service.api` package and each must be annotated with `@Service` to be picked up by the SpringBoot Application Context.

-#### Case of Reddit API

-Reddit API requires multiple API calls in order to authenticate and fetch data.
-- First, a `POST` request is made to https://www.reddit.com/api/v1/authorize to get the authentication code.
-  - It takes following parameters:
-    - `client_id` : The client id of the application.
-    - `response_type` : The response type.
-In this case, it is `code`.
-    - `state` : A random string to prevent CSRF attacks.
-    - `redirect_uri` : The redirect URI of the application, in this case `http://localhost:8082/reddit/callback`.
-    - `duration` : The duration for which the token is valid.
-In this case, it is `permanent`.
-    - `scope` : The scope of the token.
-In this case, it is `read`.
-- The authorize API call then makes `GET` call to the `redirect_uri` with parameters `code` and `state` or `error` in case of error.
-- The `redirect_uri` endpoint uses the code to send a `POST` request to https://www.reddit.com/api/v1/access_token to get the access token.
-  - It takes following parameters:
-    - `grant_type` : The grant type.
-In this case, it is `authorization_code`.
-    - `code` : The code received from the authorize API call.
-    - `redirect_uri` : The redirect URI of the application, in this case `http://localhost:8082/reddit/callback`.
-  - It returns `access_token` and `refresh_token` on success which are stored in `RedditService` as Instance Variables.
-  - The `access_token` is used to make further API calls to fetch data.
-  - The `refresh_token` is used to get a new `access_token` when the current one expires.

 #### Case of Reddit API